gaborsoter/awesome-ai-dev-productivity/README.md

 ## 🥋 Techniques

-Techniques and ideas about how to use prompts
+Techniques and ideas about how to develop with models

 _Coming soon..._